clj-commons/kibit/README.md

     $ lein kibit path/to/some/file.clj

+If you want to know how the Kibit rule system works there are some slides available at [http://jonase.github.io/kibit-demo/](http://jonase.github.io/kibit-demo/).

 ### Usage from inside Emacs

 If you use Emacs for hacking Clojure, here's a way to use kibit from